 Turkey takes a bit of time, so I see no reason to cook a small one.
-You can always freeze the leftovers – they will stay moist for several weeks if you use a vacuum-seal gadget, available at many fine stores everywhere and a worthwhile investment.
-Turkey costs very little, and you will pay for the whole bird just in the savings on sandwiches you make from the leftovers that you would otherwise buy.
-You’ll have enough to make a lot of foot-long sandwiches.
+You can always freeze the leftovers – they will stay moist for several weeks if you use a vacuum-sealer!

-Rub reasonable amounts of Green Mountain Poultry Rub on the flesh with your hands between the skin and the meat.
+- Rub reasonable amounts of GMG Poultry Rub on the flesh with your hands between the skin and the meat.
 Do this top and bottom – wherever you can reach.
 You can put the rub on the skin, but this will merely make the skin taste good, not the meat – the skin acts as a perfect insulator.
-So unless you have a huge fondness for flavorful grilled turkey skin, you will waste your money putting a spice rub on it.
+So unless you have a huge fondness for flavorful grilled turkey skin, you will waste your money putting rub on it.

-Place the turkey, breast side down, in a disposable aluminum pan (unless you really love to clean pots and pans and want to use your good oven roaster).
+- Place the turkey breast side up, in a disposable aluminum pan (unless you really love to clean pots and pans and want to use your good oven roaster).

-Turn the grill on and set it to 185°.
+- Turn the grill on and set it to 275°.
 When that temperature stabilizes, put the turkey in the grill.
-On humid days, I recommend that you cover it for the first hour, since some sooting may occur until the atmosphere inside dries out.

-Push a metal meat thermometer into the thickest part of the breast, about 3/4″ away from the bone.
+- Use the meat probe the thickest part of the breast, about 3/4″ away from the bone.
 Push it straight down into the bird until it touches the bone, and then back it out about 1/2″.
-Leave the thermometer in.
+Leave the probe in.

-Continue to cook for about 10-12 minutes per pound until the temperature on the meat thermometer reaches 160°.
-If the skin becomes browner than you like during this period, you can cover the breast with aluminum foil.
-Remove the turkey from the grill, cover it completely with foil, and let it rest for 20-30 minutes, during which time the temperature will continue to rise to 165.
+- The internal temperature should approach 160°.
+Remove the turkey from the grill, cover it completely with foil, and let it rest for 20-30 minutes, during which time the temperature will continue to rise to 165°.